 Will dog fences work for more than one pet?

-There is no limit to the number of animals you can keep within a well-structured fence.
+There is no limit to the number of animals that can be kept within a well-structured fence.